ZIMBABWE

 Lack of participation in the WTO Agreement on Government Procurement (GPA)

-Kenya is not a party to the World Trade Organization (WTO) Agreement on Government Procurement (GPA) nor does it have observer status.
+Zimbabwe is not a party to the World Trade Organization (WTO) Agreement on Government Procurement (GPA), nor does it have observer status.

 Coverage Horizontal